TosbackCgusBridge-Bot/CGUs-versions/Grooveshark/Terms of Service.md

 Royalties

 By submitting User Content to the Service, you understand that it will be available to anyone in the world for streaming, broadcasting and viewing, that User Content submitted may be used by EMG for promotional and/or commercial purposes and that EMG will not be liable for any royalties to you or any other rights-holder of the User Content.
-If you are interested in receiving royalties for the Streaming of your User Content on the Site, please email licensing@grooveshark.com for more information.
-You understand that User Content may remain on the Service indefinitely. however, if you want to remove User Content that you have uploaded, you may contact us at support@grooveshark.com and we will assist in its removal.
+If you are interested in receiving royalties for the Streaming of your User Content on the Site, please email \[email protected\] for more information.
+You understand that User Content may remain on the Service indefinitely. however, if you want to remove User Content that you have uploaded, you may contact us at \[email protected\] and we will assist in its removal.

 When applicable, as between the parties, you shall bear all responsibility for securing, administering and paying, on a timely basis: (i) all publishing rights and royalties (including without limitation, synchronization fees owed to publishers or other applicable entities that own or control the copyrights to musical compositions), (ii) all record royalties and license fees due to any artists, producers or other third-parties and all union, guild or other third party fees that may be required by contract or the Copyright Act by virtue of the use, copying and distribution of the User Content via the Service pursuant to this Agreement, and (iii) all publishing rights due to any songwriters, composers, authors, publishers or third-parties that may be required by contract or the Copyright Act by virtue of the use, copying and distribution of the User Content via the Service pursuant to this Agreement.
 Furthermore, you shall bear sole responsibility for securing, administering and paying, on a timely basis, all public performance royalties for the User Content you submit to the Service.